gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 The Twitter API provides a streaming interface which returns tweets that match one or more filter predicates.
 SFM administrative users can create multiple TwitterFilters, each with its own predicate parameters.
-The SFM filterstream management command directs the content of one or more active TwitterFilters to files.
+The SFM *filterstream* management command directs the content of one or more active TwitterFilters to files.
 The location of these output files is determined by the DATA_DIR variable in the local_settings.py configuration file.

-Filterstream is intended to be run as a set of ongoing, streaming processes; SFM automatically generates the necessary supervisord configuration files.
+*filterstream* is intended to be run as a set of ongoing, streaming processes; SFM automatically generates the necessary supervisord configuration files.
 However, generation of these files requires the DATA_DIR, SUPERVISOR_PROCESS_USER, and SUPERVISOR_UNIX_SOCKET_FILE settings variables to be configured in local_settings.py .